-Food drive food is also an important part of our food sourcing.
-Food drives are often tailored to our most-needed items such as fruits and vegetables.
-All food we receive is sorted thoroughly by our specific criterion before used in our bags.
+Food drives are also an important part of our food sourcing.
+All donated food is thoroughly sorted by our specific criteria before being used in our bags.